balancer/scaffold-balancer-v3/README.md

 ### 🔑 1.2 Recall the Key Requirements

-- Custom pools must inherit from `IBasePool` and `BalancerPoolToken`
+- Must inherit from `IBasePool` and `BalancerPoolToken`
-- Custom pools must implement the three required functions: `onSwap`, `computeInvariant`, and `computeBalance`
+- Must implement `onSwap`, `computeInvariant`, and `computeBalance`
+- Must implement `getMaximumSwapFeePercentage` and `getMinimumSwapFeePercentage`

 ### 📝 1.3 Write a Custom Pool Contract

-To get started, try editing the`ConstantSumPool.sol` contract directly or make a copy
+- To get started, edit the`ConstantSumPool.sol` contract directly or make a copy

-## 2 Create a Pool Factory 🏭
+## 2. Create a Pool Factory 🏭

-The recommended approach for deploying pools is via a factory contract because Balancer's off-chain infrastructure uses the factory address as a means to identify the type of pool, which is important for integration into the UI, SDK, and external aggregators
+After designing a pool contract, the next step is to prepare a factory contract because Balancer's off-chain infrastructure uses the factory address as a means to identify the type of pool, which is important for integration into the UI, SDK, and external aggregators

 ### 📖 2.1 Review the Docs

 - Coming soon™️
+- View the `FactoryWidePauseWindow` for full details about the `pauseWindowDuration` constructor param

 ### 🔑 2.2 Recall the Key Requirements

-- A pool factory contract must inherit from [BasePoolFactory.sol](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/factories/BasePoolFactory.sol)
+- A pool factory contract must inherit from [BasePoolFactory](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/factories/BasePoolFactory.sol)
-- Use the internal `_create` function from `BasePoolFactory` to deploy a new pool
+- Use the internal `_create` function to deploy a new pool
-- Use the internal `_registerPoolWithVault` fuction from `BasePoolFactory` to register a pool immediately after creation
+- Use the internal `_registerPoolWithVault` fuction to register a pool immediately after creation

 ### 📝 2.3 Write a Factory Contract

 To get started, try editing the`ConstantSumFactory.sol` contract directly or make a copy

-## 3 Create a Pool Hook 🪝
+## 3. Create a Pool Hook 🪝

+Next, consider further extending the functionality of the custom pool contract with a hooks contract or if your custom pool does not need a hooks contract, simply pass the zero address during registration via factory

 ### 📖 3.1 Review the Docs